August 16, 2018

-Even after determining a lighting class, each street has their unique characteristics.
+Even after determining a lighting class, each street has its unique characteristics.
 There are big differences in the width of the road, pole distance and pole height, to name a few.
-Because of the differences, the luminaires need tailoring to assure high-quality lighting on every street.
-Usually, the tailoring has to do with the luminaire’s light output, optics or both.
+Because of the differences, the luminaires need customisation to assure high-quality lighting on every street.
+Usually, the customisation has to do with the luminaire’s light output, optics or both.

 Which features should I draw attention to?

 With exterior lighting, the durability of the luminaires is vital.
 Outdoors, the luminaires are always exposed to tough conditions, including heat, cold and moist.
 As opposed to nature’s own twists, vandalism is always another concern on public spaces.

 The single most important thing affecting the lifespan of LED luminaires is heat control.
 In other words, the lifespan of the luminaires is a lot longer if the LEDs, along with the drivers, are kept cool.
 Therefore, make sure the thermal management of the luminaires is well designed and never compromise vital attributes over price.